brunseba/rh-ove-ecosystem/docs/operations/day2-ops.md

 ## Overview

-This document covers day-2 operational activities essential for maintaining the RH OVE ecosystem.
-It includes guidelines for ongoing maintenance, upgrades, performance tuning, and operational tasks that ensure smooth running of the environment.
+This document covers day-2 operational activities essential for maintaining the multi-cluster RH OVE ecosystem.
+It includes guidelines for managing the management cluster and multiple application clusters, covering ongoing maintenance, upgrades, performance tuning, and operational tasks across the entire fleet.

 ## Maintenance Tasks